The Bill Goodwin Show (radio program): Personnel

 Larry Burns was the director and producer.

 1957 program

 Goodwin had another radio program a decade later.
 The 55-minute Bill Goodwin Show was broadcast on NBC radio beginning March 25, 1957.
 It was carried by 95 of the network's affiliates and sponsored by Schick razors.
+This program was a variety show with Robert Linn and the Hi-Fi's quartet providing music and David Ketchum doing comedy.
+Howard Blake produced, directed, and wrote for the series.
+Other writers were Fred Fox, David Gregory, and Glenn Wheaton.

+A review of the premiere episode in the trade publication Variety complimented the musical performances but said that Ketchum's comedy lacked humor.
+It described the talk portions of the episode as "limp and forced", suggesting that the show would benefit from "good pruning of the chatter and sharper writing".